Characters: Kamen Rider Gaim Yggdrasill Corporation

 - As the first (and supposed) Big Bad, Takatora is definitely a saner and serious version of Pegasus J. Crawford.

 - His melon motif, along with his usage of the Melon Defender and Arrow makes him the love child of Madoka and Homura.

 - In addition, he actually holds many similarities to Kiritsugu Emiya.
 Both are intimidating men in suits who turn themselves into monsters for what they deem the greater good while secretly being conflicted over their decisions and both are Totalitarian Utilitarians of the Well-Intentioned Extremist variety.

-- As a whole, Takatora is the Kamen Rider version of Shinya Kogami.
+- As the figurehead boss of Yggdrasil and A Father to His Men, Takatora is the Kamen Rider version of Shinya Kogami.

 - A Father to His Men: Shown to genuinely care for the mooks directly under his command.